 Keep these tips in mind for easier mobility and increased range of motion.

-5 Best Stretching Exercises for Better Mobility for Seniors
+5 Best Stretching and Mobility Exercises for Seniors

 1. Seated shoulder stretch

-Seated shoulder stretch is a classic stretch for seniors that can help improve muscle flexibility in the upper body and open up everything from rotator cuff to chest.
+Seated shoulder stretch is a classic stretch for seniors that can help improve muscle flexibility in the upper body and open up everything from the rotator cuff to your chest.

 By focusing on the core to stay tall, this exercise can also work the thoracic spine.